Installation¶

 a

-C++compiler (e.g.g++orClangon MacOS)an
+C++compiler (e.g.g++orClangon macOS)an

 OpenMPlibrary (optional, required to runFastChemin parallel)pip (when using